-As is well known, Sri Krishna lived and reigned as a king in the golden city of Dwarka.
+Sri Krishna lived and reigned as a king in the golden city of Dwarka, as is well known.

-The home of Lord Krishna was the mythical city of Dwarka.
-One of the seven holiest Hindu sites in India is Dwarka.
-Out of the seven sacred cities, Varanasi is regarded as the holiest.
-It is thought that as a result of harm and destruction caused by the sea.
-Dwarka has been submerged six times, making the current Dwarka the seventh such city to be constructed in the region.
+Lord Krishna lived in the mythical city of Dwarka.
+Dwarka is one of India’s seven holiest Hindu sites.
+Varanasi is considered the holiest of the seven sacred cities.
+It is believed that as a result of the sea’s damage and destruction.
+Dwarka has been submerged six times, making the modern Dwarka the region’s seventh such city.

-The corals in the underwater city are diverse, ranging from tall sea fans to hydroids to sea anemones.
+The underwater city’s corals are diverse, ranging from tall sea fans to hydroids to sea anemones.

 Beyt Dwarka Temple History